 If God is one, why do human beings fight in His name?
 The historical record shows religion as a source of violence.

-This conflates what people do with what God commands.
+The framing conflates what people do with what God commands.
 Human beings fight over land, resources, power, and identity.
-Religion is one framework among many for organizing conflict.
-The Quran explicitly forbids compulsion in religion: “There is no compulsion in religion.”
-Faith is a matter of understanding and response, not forced conformity.
-The historical deviations are human failures, not divine commands.
+Religion is one framework among many for organising conflict.
+The Quran explicitly forbids compulsion in religion:

-Divine judgment and human freedom
+Divine judgement and human freedom

 Why would God create beings capable of rejecting Him?
 Why make freedom real enough to have consequences?

-The answer is embedded in the Islamic understanding of what human beings are.
-The khalifah — vicegerent of God on earth — is not an automaton.
-The amanah — the trust — cannot be carried by compulsion.
+The khalīfah is a moral agent, not an automaton.
+The amānah, the trust, cannot be carried by compulsion.
 Moral value in Islam resides in freely chosen action.
-A world of programmed worship would achieve nothing.
+A world of programmed worship achieves nothing morally significant.
 A world of beings who can choose alignment with truth achieves what compulsion cannot: genuine relationship, genuine submission, genuine love of God.

 The cost of that freedom is real.
-The possibility of rejection is necessary for the possibility of genuine acceptance.
-The consequences are not arbitrary cruelty.
-They are the final accounting of a moral order that runs through everything.
-The Quran presents divine mercy as encompassing divine wrath; mercy is prior and more fundamental.
-But mercy does not override justice.
-Those who persist in rejection are not punished for ignorance.
-They are held accountable for what they did with the light they were given — reason, conscience, and whatever revelation reached them.
+The possibility of rejection is required for the possibility of genuine acceptance.
+The consequences are the final accounting of a moral order that runs through everything, an order in which mercy is prior and more fundamental than wrath:

 The Islamic vision